 1. Enhanced Order Accuracy

 Manual order-taking leaves room for human error—misheard items, forgotten modifiers, and illegible handwriting can all lead to kitchen mistakes.
-A digital ordering system ensures that customer inputs are directly transmitted to the kitchen display or printer without manual interference.
-This accuracy reduces complaints, waste, and rework.
+By sending customer orders electronically directly to the kitchen display or printer, digital solutions reduce errors caused by humans inputting data into the system.
+This reduction in manual input reduces the number of complaints, waste, and rework.

 2. Faster Turnaround Time